 Using with other products

-When considering using the 2011 Census Road Network File, users should be aware of the compatibility of this file with other similar files.
-While road network files are available for download on the Internet from other websites, they may not be consistent with Statistics Canada files.
+When considering using the 2012 Road Network File, users should be aware of the compatibility of this file with those that are available from other sources.
+They may not be consistent with Statistics Canada files.

 Reference date